 Following the workshop descriptions are definitions of the skill levels to which each workshop is geared so attendees can choose according to their level, including Absolute Beginner, Beginner, Intermediate, and Advanced.

-2020 Workshop Descriptions
+2023 Workshop Descriptions

-Tina Bergman (Teaching Hammered Dulcimer)
+Karen Alley (Teaching Hammered Dulcimer)

-Sam Edelston (Teaching Mountain Dulcimer and Guitar)
+Sam Edelston (Teaching Mountain Dulcimer)

-Absolute Beginners 1 (MD): Let’s Start at the Very Beginning
+Absolute Beginners 1 MD – Let’s Start At the Very Beginning

-Absolute Beginners 2 (MD): We’ve Only Just Begun
+Absolute Beginners 2 MD – We’ve Only Just Begun

 More chords and more about how to play melodies.
 You’ll get a chord chart, and you’ll also learn how to read tablature.
 The goal of this workshop is to give you the tools you need to start learning songs or tunes that you love.